uclahs-cds/Ligare/src/web/README.md

 ## Install Scaffolding

 First install the `BL_Python.web` scaffolding tool.
 You can do this in your system Python install, or in a separate virtual environment.
+Read more about virtual environments at [docs.python.org](https://docs.python.org/3/library/venv.html) or [realpython.com](https://realpython.com/python-virtual-environments-a-primer/).

 Run these commands: